praiskup/praiskup.github.io/_posts/2025-11-11-reinitialize-rpmautospec.md

     `[bump release: 5]` into the commit message.

-8.  *Optional step*: You might want to add one more empty commit using `git commit --allow-empty` to bump the Release.
+8.  *Optional step*: You might want to add one more empty commit using `git commit --allow-empty` to bump the Release and generate `%changelog` entry.
 (This depends on your distribution's policy.)

 You are done!
 See also an [example merge-request][mr].